 Profile of the CME Small Group Network

-General practitioners (GPs) in active general practice continue to attend and support small group learning as their preferred method of CME, organised by local CME tutors and funded by the HSE Medical Education & Training (MET) Unit.
+General practitioners (GPs) in active general practice continue to attend and support small group learning as their preferred method of CME, organised by local CME tutors and funded by the HSE National Doctors Training & Planning (NDTP) Unit.

 Profile of the CME Small Group Network (2016):